Reviews

 zipbooks accounting

-The chart of accounts in ZipBooks should work for any small business.
-You can add more accounts too.
+The chart of accounts accommodates any small business and allows additional account creation.
 Categories include Assets, Liabilities, Owner’s Equity, Revenue, and Expenses.

 Accounts Payable

-For expense management, you can create bills using the software.
-You can enter an amount for each line item.
+For expense management, you can create bills and enter amounts for individual line items.

 Estimates